thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 sessions.
 TLS alone does not mandate continuous validity checks once a connection is established.
 Furthermore, TLS 1.3 natively supports only client-to-server post-handshake authentication.
-Achieving mutual post-handshake authentication requires the "Exported Authenticator" extension
+Achieving mutual post-handshake authentication requires Exported Authenticators
 {{?RFC9261}}, which requires the application-layer protocol to carry the payload.
 Therefore, if continuous validation is strictly required for a long-lived connection, it is the application's responsibility to enforce